 Temper is critically acclaimed as the most naturally gifted graffiti artist of his generation.
 Creating art for brands including Sprite, Coca-Cola, Saachi and Saachi and the BBC as well as his ‘Minuteman’ exhibition at the Birmingham Museum and Art Gallery.

 These stunning collections offer the creatively inclined of Bloomsbury and beyond, a unique and inspiring experience in the heart of London and an additional stop on the London arts trail.

-The Gallery will be located at the rear of The Brunswick near Skoob Books and Drury Porter and will be opened in early 2020 – more details to follow!
+The Gallery will be located at the rear of The Brunswick near Skoob Books and Drury Porter and will be opened in February 2020 – more details to follow!